Bulldog noses in the USA

 In the state of Colorado:

 • The Royal Gorge Route Railroad operates tourist trains out of Canon City with its F7's 402 and 403.
+It also operates a booster unit.

 In the state of Florida: